LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 After a database action has been performed, Lasso reports any errors that occurred via the `error_currentError` method.
-The value of this method should be checked to ensure that the database action was successfully performed.
+The value of this method should be checked to verify that the database action was successfully performed.

 Display Current Error Code and Message